 File content

-Each file (dataset) must contain the three Supplier data records (page 13 and 14) that identify, among other things, the type of report, the contact name and the address of the supplier of the report.
+Each file (dataset) must contain the three Sender data records (page 14 and 15) that identify, among other things, the type of report, the contact name and the address of the sender of the report.

-The Supplier data records (page 13 and 14) must be the first three records on each data file.
+The Sender data records (page 14 and 15) must be the first three records on each data file.
 They must be reported once only and must be followed directly by the first Payer identity data record.

-The first Payer identity data record (page 15) must appear as the fourth record on the data file and is to be followed by the Software data record.
+The first Payer identity data record (page 16) must appear as the fourth record on the data file and is to be followed by the Software data record.